gvwilson/sensibleadventures/nardica/nardica.md

 Iffy scratched a sudden itch on her nose, then pulled her hand back down to her side.
 Mister Mishra *did* know,
-and she had nothing to be nervous about.
+and she had nothing to be embarrassed about.

 "Uh huh.
 What about your uncle?"
 Jeep straightened up.
-"Bet he doesn't know how you're wastin' your time."
+"Bet he doesn't know you're wastin' your time."

+"I ain't wastin' anything!"
+Iffy said hotly,
+stung by Jeep's use of the "w" word.
-"None of your business what my uncle knows and doesn't," Iffy said hotly.
+"An' it's none of your business what my uncle knows and doesn't."
 She turned back to the drill,
 placing her foot firmly on the pedal that controlled the motor's speed.